ktzrbn/vjwp2/pages/grace-aguilar.md

 </p>
 <p>

-        <a href="http://victorianjewishwritersproject.org/items/vjwp_84.html">---.
-The Spirit of Judaism.
-Edited by Isaac Leeser, Jewish Publication Society of America, 1842.</a>
+        <a href="http://victorianjewishwritersproject.org/items/vjwp_84.html">---. <em>The Spirit of Judaism.</em> Edited by Isaac Leeser, Jewish Publication Society of America, 1842.</a>
 </p>
 <p>